 Here is an example of a University Personnel Assumption Form.

 You can find hundreds of additional examples here.

 The typical users of this type of form are: Budget Officers and HR Managers.

 Other Forms Often Used in Conjunction with Personnel Assumption Forms

-Progressive Budgeting and Planning Departments sometimes use several different Personnel Assumption Forms, along with payroll, capex, operating expense- and revenue templates and other management and control tools.
+Progressive Budgeting and Planning Departments sometimes use several different Personnel Assumption Forms, along with payroll, capex, operating expense and revenue templates, in addition to other management and control tools.

 Where Does the Data for Analysis Originate From?

 The Actual (historical transactions) data typically comes from enterprise resource planning (ERP) systems like: Microsoft Dynamics 365 (D365) Finance, Microsoft Dynamics 365 Business Central (D365 BC), Microsoft Dynamics AX, Microsoft Dynamics NAV, Microsoft Dynamics GP, Microsoft Dynamics SL, Sage Intacct, Sage 100, Sage 300, Sage 500, Sage X3, SAP Business One, SAP ByDesign, Acumatica, Netsuite and others.

 In analyses where budgets or forecasts are used, the planning data most often originates from in-house Excel spreadsheet models or from professional corporate performance management (CPM/EPM) solutions.